Last changed 26 days ago.

 The same applies to our other senses, including what we hear.
 Sometimes people take what they hear from other people or media and assume it's automatically is true.
 If someone says something about what someone else, how do you really know it's true unless you ask that "someone else"?
 Instead of assuming, do your research.
 See projection and hearsay.

 Be mindful that there are statistics that suggest maybe every 2 out of 3 people, due to egos or pride, are more interested in proving their point of view is right, instead of searching for the most correct answer.
 This is done for various reasons.
-Maybe they don't want to admit they might be wrong, or maybe the truth requires more work.
+Maybe they don't want to admit they might be wrong, or maybe the truth requires more work, at least initially.
+I say initially because when you seek and follow the truth, life actually becomes easier and easier.

 About my view